HomeDecorPractical Advice On Space Planning for Small Kitchen

 Work Triangle Principle

 The work triangle principle is a fundamental concept in kitchen design.
 It involves positioning the sink, stove, and refrigerator in a triangular formation to create an efficient workflow.
-Even in small kitchens, this principle can be adapted by optimizing the relationship between these critical zones to minimize walking distances and enhance productivity.

 Custom Cabinetry and Corner Solutions

 Custom cabinetry allows you to tailor your storage solutions to your specific needs.
 Consider pull-out pantries, corner drawers, and other bespoke solutions to make the most of every inch.
-Corner spaces, often considered dead zones, can be transformed with innovative rotating and sliding mechanisms, ensuring that no space goes to waste.

 Creating an Open Layout